Eight steps to buying your home

 - Home warranty-this covers repairs or replacement of appliances and major systems.
 You may ask the seller to pay for this.

 - Earnest money-this protects the sellers from the possibility of your unexpectedly pulling of the deal and makes a statement about the seriousness of your offer.

 Unlike most major purchases, once you buy a home, you can't return it if something breaks or doesn't quite work like it's supposed to.
 That's why home owner's insurance and property inspections are so important.

 A home owner's insurance policy protects you in two ways:

 - Against loss or damage to the property itself

 - liability in case someone sustains an injury while on your property

-The property inspection show expose the secret issues a home might hide so you know exactly what you’re getting into before you sign your closing papers.
+The property inspection should expose the secret issues a home might hide so you know exactly what you're getting into before you sign your closing papers.

 - Your major concern is structural damage.

 - Don't sweat the small stuff.
 Things that are easily fixed can be overlooked.